 3. Download the compressed JPEG files, and on the screen you can see the difference in sizes before you download them.

-In case you're not tied to the JPG format, you can alternatively convert JPG to WebP and enjoy the reduced size and high image quality
+In case you're not tied to the JPG format, you can also convert JPG to WebP and enjoy the reduced size and high image quality.

 Compress a JPEG file on Windows PC